LalaIAm/tarot-cline/memory-bank/progress.md

 ## Recent Decisions & Changes

+- Created custom getByData Cypress command for more consistent element selection
+- Added data-test attributes to React components instead of using data-testid
+- Updated all test files to use the standardized selector pattern
+- Created comprehensive documentation for the testing framework
 - Used Cypress for end-to-end testing to ensure comprehensive coverage
 - Created custom commands for common operations to improve test maintainability
 - Structured tests by feature area for better organization and targeted test runs
-- Added data-testid attributes to components to facilitate reliable testing
 - Implemented test fixtures for consistent test data across test suites
 - Updated package.json with scripts for running different test categories